ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

 ## 2026-02-07
+- Adds Postgres sync command for agent state with optional filters and schema support.
+- Documents database sync usage in the README.

+## 2026-02-07
 - Adds export command for CSV/JSON agent data with filters and durations.
 - Documents the export command in the README.